rustsec/advisory-db/README.md

 ## Reporting Vulnerabilities

+Before reporting a vulnerability, please consult the security policy of any given crate / repository before disclosing publicly via RustSec to allow responsible disclosure to the responsible maintainers first.

+As an example security issues related to Rust-lang project itself including malicious crates/users in crates.io, docs.rs, rustc, cargo or otherwise related to Rust-lang repositories and it's infrastructure are handled elsewhere, please see the [Rust-lang Security Policy](https://www.rust-lang.org/policies/security) for this.

-To report a new vulnerability, open a pull request using the template below.
+To report a new vulnerability to RustSec, open a pull request using the template below.
 See [CONTRIBUTING.md] for more information.

 <a href="https://github.com/RustSec/advisory-db/blob/main/CONTRIBUTING.md">
   <img alt="Report Vulnerability" width="250px" height="60px" src="https://rustsec.org/img/report-vuln-button.svg">